ThowV/4.1-4.2-theory/TDD.md

 Attributes of the Dependency injection pattern

--   The dependancies are made explicit;
+-   The dependencies are made explicit;
 -   The responsibility for creating the dependencies are outside of the class using them;
 -   Constructor injection: Dependencies are passed into the constructor;
 -   Setter injection: Dependencies are passed into the setters;